onnowhere/advancement-disabler/README.md

 ## Visit here to download the datapacks directly: https://github.com/onnowhere/advancement-disabler/releases

-## Generating the datapacks yourself
+## Generating the datapacks yourself from source

-The provided program generates two datapacks based on the input Minecraft jar file.
+This guide is for if you wish to generate these datapacks using the source for any Minecraft version.
+Note that you can also do this without the following setup by simply running the executable provided in releases.

-This guide is for if you wish to generate these datapacks yourself for any Minecraft version.
 You will need Python 3.0.
 This has been tested on Windows.

 1. Pull or download the code from the repo.
 2. Locate the Minecraft jar for the version you want in `.minecraft/versions`.